Sweat lodge: Sedona deaths and Lakota Nation lawsuit

 Preceding the lawsuit, Native American experts on sweat lodges criticized the reported construction and conduct of the lodge as not meeting traditional ways ("bastardized", "mocked" and "desecrated").
 Indian leaders expressed concerns and prayers for the dead and injured.
-The leaders said the ceremony is their way of life and not a religion, as white men see it.
+The leaders said the ceremony is their way of life and not a religion.
 It is Native American property protected by U.S. law and United Nations declaration.
 The ceremony should only be in sanctioned lodge carriers' hands from legitimate nations.
 Traditionally, a typical leader has 4 to 8 years of apprenticeship before being allowed to care for people in a lodge, and have been officially named as ceremonial leaders before the community.
 Participants are instructed to call out whenever they feel uncomfortable, and the ceremony is usually stopped to help them.
 The lodge was said to be unusually built from non-breathable materials.
 Charging for the ceremony was said to be inappropriate.
 The number of participants was criticized as too high and the ceremony length was said to be too long.
 Respect to elders' oversight was said to be important for avoiding unfortunate events.
 The tragedy was characterized as "plain carelessness", with a disregard for the participants' safety and outright negligence.
 The Native American community actively seeks to prevent abuses of their traditions.
 Organizers have been discussing ways to formalize guidance and oversight to authentic or independent lodge leaders.